 The beginning of the sacred union of marriage is marked with many bittersweet moments for the newlywed bridal couple.
-The new husband and wife cascade through the usual outward rituals: the nikah ceremony, the post nikah banquets, the greetings, dua’s and endless hugs from close kin.
+The new husband and wife cascade through the usual outward rituals.
+There is the nikah ceremony, the post nikah banquets, the greetings, dua’s and endless hugs from close kin.

-The incessant showering of gifts; childlike enthusiasm, and euphoria at finding a life partner, are tinged with the natural nervousness and hidden fears associated with this milestone transition of stepping into an as-yet unknown realm of life.
+The incessant showering of gifts; childlike enthusiasm, and euphoria at finding a life partner, are tinged with the nervousness and hidden fears.
+These are naturally associated with this milestone transition of stepping into an as-yet unknown realm of life.

-Despite it being the most natural thing for an adult man and woman to live together as a married husband and wife, the first few weeks, months and years of this cohabitation are a crucial time of adjustment.
+It is the most natural thing for an adult man and woman to live together as husband and wife.
+The first few weeks, months and years of this cohabitation are a crucial time of adjustment.

 The new spouse is hitherto still a stranger whom the other partner is just starting to get to know.

 If the spouses do not tread with care, compassion, patience and discretion, their natural disagreements in the initial years of marriage can blow out of proportion into big problems that are very difficult to solve.

 It is important for newlyweds to remember a few important tips and advice when embarking on this new life stage: